Millmoor: History

-The stadium was in use during the 1890s, with Rotherham Church Institute using the ground in the Sheffield Association League. and presently has a capacity of around 8,300.
+The stadium was in use during the 1890s, with Rotherham Church Institute using the ground in the Sheffield Association League.
+It presently has a capacity of around 8,300.

 During the 1990s, relocation to a new all-seater stadium in Rotherham was considered, but the original preferred site for a new stadium had become unavailable by the time Rotherham won promotion to Division One in 2001, and so the club were faced with the need to develop a new all-seater stadium at Millmoor or elsewhere.
 Initially, the club chose to convert Millmoor into an all-seater stadium.

 Redevelopment work was started on the ground, with a new main stand being built in place of the previous wooden main stand which was built in the 1950s.
 The new stand was planned to contain corporate facilities and bring the capacity back to over 10,000.
 The work was scheduled to finish in 2006, but faced a series of setbacks, one of which was Japanese knotweed being found on the site.
 The work was never finished and the main stand remains half-built.
 Rotherham United have now moved to a new community stadium.
 In May 2011 Rotherham Titans and Rotherham Council announced a plan to allow the rugby union club to move into Millmoor.
 After much speculation it was announced in December 2011 that the Titans would remain at Clifton Lane for the foreseeable future due to the deal falling through.

-Millmoor hosted a number of memorable Rotherham United games including a first leg of the inaugural Football League Cup final against Aston Villa in 1961, which Rotherham won 2–0.
+Millmoor hosted a number of memorable Rotherham United games, including the first leg of the inaugural Football League Cup final against Aston Villa in 1961, which Rotherham won 2–0.

+The ground hosted several finals of the Rotherham Charity Cup.
+On 17 March 1900, Rotherham beat rivals Thornhill United 2-0.
+Sydney Cooper and Gilding, scoring for Rotherham.
+The following season on the 9th March 1901 Thornhill United beat Rotherham 2-1 in the Rotherham Charity Cup final with an attendance of 6,500.

 On 22 September 2007, for Rotherham United's game against Notts County, it was a special day to celebrate 100 years at Millmoor.
 The game ended 1–1, with Peter Holmes scoring for the Millers.
 There were special articles in the matchday programme and a commemorative cover.
-There were balloons all around Millmoor, with the Millers' badge, and the words '100 Years at Millmoor'.
+There were balloons all around Millmoor, with the Millers' badge, and the words "100 Years at Millmoor".
 Fans were urged to wear retro Rotherham United shirts in order to be entered into a raffle.
-Many fans were seen with new scarves with Rotherham United F.C. on one side and 1907–2007 on the other side.
+Many fans were seen with new scarves with "Rotherham United FC" on one side and "1907–2007" on the other side.

 In May 2008, Rotherham United were forced to leave Millmoor after talks with Ken Booth, owner of Millmoor, broke down.
 The team played at the athletics Don Valley Stadium in Sheffield until 2012, when the club moved into a new community stadium back in Rotherham.

 Despite this, Millmoor remains in existence more than a decade after the football club's departure and has been used for other sports purposes.